KenForever1/KenForever1/README.md

 Here are some ideas to get you started:
 -->

-* 🔭  I’m currently working on ...
+* 🔭  I’m currently working on C++
-* 🌱  I’m currently learning C++/Golang/Python/Vim.
+* 🌱  I’m currently learning Rust/Golang/Vim.
 * 📚  Reading more about Biography, Fast & Furious, and Computer related books.
 * 👯  I’m looking to collaborate on ...
 * 🤔  I’m looking for help with ...